 It’s still a compact radio (27 cm wide), but it has stereo sound and 30 watts of power so it can go quite loud.
 The bass and treble can be adjusted to get the right sound.

 The AZATOM Multiplex is portable and has a built-in rechargeable battery.
 This means you can easily carry it around the house and position it to get the best signal.
-There’s also a mains adapter so you can plug it into the mains.
+There’s also a mains adapter so you can plug it into the mains when needed.

 2. Roberts Play